MitakaMakers/TestSequencer/README.md

 The goal is for the software to be able to quickly generate calibration certificates.

 # Features
-- Works with Excel VBA (spreadsheet macro language) and TMCTL.DLL.
-You can run the program right after downloading it.
+- Works with Excel VBA (spreadsheet macro language) and commucation library(TMCTL.DLL).
+  - User do not need to install other software.
+User can use it immediately after download.
+  - When using GP-IB or USB, device drivers is needed.
-- Communicates with measuring instruments via GP-IB, RS232, USB, or LAN.
+- Communicates with measuring instruments via GP-IB, RS232, USB, or Ethernet.
 - Controls and measures up to eithgt measurment instruments.
 - Japanese and English text can be switched.